What is a proof?

 Generally speaking no but we have sponsored open studios and a series of Exhibitions at ROOT studios.
 Before asking us do so please seriously consider what the incentive may be for us to help with your event or show.

 I cant seem to get Paypal to accept my payment to you.
 What gives?

 Paypal are not much of a pal when it comes to getting paid, they can make it unnecessarily difficult.
 If you already have an account with them but choose not to use it that is OK but if you attempt to use a card that has been associated with a Paypal account then they will not permit it and demand that you use their account.
 In this instance please use a different card.
-Alternatively if you wish to send a large amount such as $5000 or above Paypal seems to be unreliable and or sometimes the shopping cart will just refuse to process the payment.
-We are trouble shooting this issue and if you experience difficulty with this please contact us and let us know exactly where the problem in the process occurred.
+Alternatively if you wish to send a large amount such as $4000 or above Paypal seem to be unreliable and will just refuse to process the payment without giving any indication.
+We recommend for larger amount that you make a wire transfer or ACH payment.
+We'll be happy to send you our bank details.

 We’re a large company and our payments are handled by our accounts department who will send you payment in a few days/weeks, is that OK?

 Sorry but strictly no. We operate on a retail basis and it's just like buying from a store.
 We don't accept delayed payments, we require settlement of the invoice on collection or delivery.
 Please use a company credit or debit card to settle the amount in person or online as soon as it is picked up or delivered and we don’t ever accept checks.

 I want to pick it up now but I cant pay you straight away.
 Can you put it on my account?

 We don’t offer accounts, credit or terms of any kind.

 I want to pick it up now but I cant pay you straight away.
 Can my friend/spouse/parent/gallerist/guardian angel pay you by phone?

 We’ll be happy to send them the invoice and a payment link where they can pay the amount online.